 Getting bored of your man bun?
 Or perhaps you’re looking to change up your slicked-back ‘do for something a little shorter and more dapper?
 You may have tried all sorts of fades, flat-top and lo-hawk styles, but if there was one look we can guarantee you haven’t even given a second thought to, it would be the Caesar haircut.

-Made popular back in the ’90s, we originally attribute this edgy, slightly cyber-punky hairstyle to—you guessed it—ancient Rome, specifically to the great military general and Roman politician Julius Caesar’s famous ‘do: a cropped, wavy cut with a micro fringe.
-Yeah, it’s a look, alright, but on the right facial structure and with the right proportions, it’s definitely got a certain brand of sex appeal and star power (just ask that famous actor who put this look on the map!).
-We here at ATH HQ, along with professional stylists, are convinced it’s one to keep on your hair radar.
-Neat, handsome and genuinely low-maintenance, there’s nothing you won’t like about this haircut.
+Made popular back in the ’90s, we originally attribute this edgy, slightly cyber-punky hairstyle to ancient Rome, specifically, Julius Caesar.
+The cropped, wavy cut with a micro fringe is a look, alright, but on the right facial structure and with the right proportions, it’s definitely got a certain brand of star power.
+Here at ATH HQ, along with professional stylists, are convinced the caesar haircut is one to keep on your hair radar.
+Neat, handsome, and genuinely low-maintenance, there’s nothing you won’t like about this haircut.

 What is a Caesar Haircut?

 Essentially a Caesar haircut is a short, all-around cut with a brief fringe.
 This style comes with a lot of history.
 As the name suggests, the style was named after its most famous ambassador Julius Caesar, who adopted this tight cut with blunt bangs as his signature look.
 And no, it wasn’t purely for fashion reasons; he too was balding and this was a great hairstyle for concealing it.